Typical Beer Pong House Rules

 After a player hits two cups in a row, he can call “heating up.”
 If he makes his third shot he can announce that he’s on fire and he shoots until he misses.
 If the player fails to announce that he’s heating up he cannot call on fire

-After the last cup is hit each player from the losing team has a chance to hit the remaining cups (Shoot till you miss).
+After the last cup is hit each player from the losing team has a chance to hit the remaining cups.
+Each player shoots until they miss, the order in which this is done does not matter.
 If there are racks left over they may be used now.
-Once both players miss and there are remaining cups the game is over.
+Once both players miss and there are remaining cups, the game is over.
 If the players manage to hit all remaining cups the game goes into a 3 cup overtime.